Post Season Scouting

 For hunters in northern states, snow cover provides a clear picture of deer trails and bedding areas.
 The early spring, when snow begins to melt, is a great time to find tracks and trails in the mud.
 Plus you may pick up some sheds.

 Need we say more?
 Many of you can agree that February is hands down the worst month of the year since it lacks what makes fall and winter so special - hunting and football.
-If scouting is as close to hunting as you can get, then we recommend it.
+If scouting is as close to hunting as you can get, then why not do it?
 Relieve yourself of cabin fever by kicking around in the woods for a day, planning new stand sites and visualizing where the next big buck is going to come from.

 How to Prepare